Resources and quick links for accepted students

 - To view your financial aid information click Financial Aid Award Letter.

-The Champlain College library is not only a brick and mortar building full of people but a digital resource providing access to material that will help you complete your work.
+The Champlain College library is not only a brick and mortar building full of people and books, but also a digital resource providing access to material that will help you complete your work.
 Often times, materials needed for classes are provided via our library meaning fewer textbooks are required.
 Our award-winning librarians are experts in the research process and are available by phone, chat or email to help you succeed.

 Smarthinking is a 24/7 online tutoring platform offered to all Champlain College students.
 You can meet virtually with a tutor, post a question, get study materials, view tutorials, submit a paper or career documents (like your resume) for review, and more.